 A big thank you to all the volunteers who make the league happen and for the sponsors whose financial investment helps to run the league operations.

 Providing safe places for kids to play is a fundamental responsibility for decision makers in the County.
 Plans are moving through the FY ’23 Budget to make continual improvements at the Rec Park including walking trails, a fishing pond, and additional upgrades to the playing fields.

 A good season lies ahead.
 Thanks to those who provided my favorite snack – popcorn.
-(See below for some photos from the day!)

 Public Invited to Learn More about Historical Society’s Archeology Dig

 David Brown, who handles the archeology dig on the grounds of the Old Courthouse for the King William Historical Society, sent along this note:

 “I'm pleased to report that Bob Chartrand will conduct the fieldwork for the Ground Penetrating Radar study at the King William County Courthouse on April 12th, 13th, and 14th.
 His work on the 14th will coincide with a dig day.
 While he would welcome anyone who is interested in learning about the process, the ideal day for visiting would be the 14th between 10 and 4 when we will have staff on hand from Fairfield to assist Bob and help keep data collection moving while he takes breaks to educate all of us and the public.”

 Brown further added, “The study is sponsored by the King William Historical Society and will help delineate archaeological features (brick foundations, wells, filled-in areas, etc.) as well as recent utilities (specific locations for electrical, sewer, water, etc.) that will augment the county's maps of existing infrastructure.
 His survey area includes the acreage within the small brick wall, large brick wall, picnic area to the east of the small wall (up to the tree line), and a portion of the green space across Courthouse Road.”